Have you ever considered your brand positioning?

 II.
 Word marks Logo

-If you are a small company you should opt for these kinds of logos.
+If you are a small company, you should opt for these kinds of logos.
 This makes sure your target audience recognizes your brand name.

 III.
 Pictorial Logo